!Header Buttons Right Side

 Veterinary Care

-Like any other pet, Guinea pigs will benefit from more frequent veterinary appointments as they age.
-You’ll also want to watch for signs of illness, such as dry skin, dental problems, or digestive issues.
+As guinea pigs age, caring for a senior guinea pig involves scheduling more frequent veterinary visits.
+It’s also important to monitor for signs of health issues, such as dry skin, dental problems, or digestive issues.
 Ask your vet for more information.

 Please contact us if ever we can be of assistance.
 As your animal hospital Galena, MD, we’re here for you!